KinseyPYH/396bots/README.md

 # Results

-Each trial had 500 generations of 10 children.
+Each trial had 500 generations of 10 parents.
 Ten trials were run with numpy seeds 0-11.
 The fitness of the best creatures of each generation were recorded.
 This can be seen below in Figure 4.

 ![alt text](readmeImages/newFitnessLevels.png)

 Figure 5: Fitness Levels of Evolved Creatures

+There were 4 seeds that stood out: Seeds 1, 5, 9, 11, but the best creature was from seed 9, moving -35.27 units in the x-direction.
+The resulting creatures all seemed to have the same repeated action that propelled them strictly in the negative x-direction.
+This makes sense, as this is a simulation with a time limit.
+Any movements in any direction other than the negative x-direction are wasted movements.
+This verifies that the selection and the fitness function work well.
+Due to time and computer performance issues, the trials could not be run for more than 500 generations with 10 children each.
+With more children, each successful mutation will have a chance of creating a better child along the lineage.
+Perhaps in the future, this experiment could be run with more generations with more children.

 Here is a gif showing random creatures (the primordial soup) versus selected creatures: <img src="https://github.com/KinseyPYH/396bots/blob/finalproject/readmeImages/WorstvsBest1.gif" alt= “” width="600" height="400">

-There were 4 seeds that stood out: Seeds 1, 5, 9, 11, but the best creature was from seed 9, moving -35.27 units in the x-direction.

-Here is a video showing each mutation that *improved* fitness for the seed 9 trial: <insert video here>
+Here is a video showing each mutation that *improves* fitness for the seed 9 trial: https://youtu.be/ks_uiRRjWQw

 Figure 6 is a graphic showing the differences between each mutation that improved the species' fitness levels for the seed 9 trial.

 ![alt text](readmeImages/GoodMutationsSeed9.jpeg)

 Figure 6: Mutations that improved fitness levels of seed 9

+For seed 9, it seems that up until generation 40, random mutations involving link addition/removal were the mutations that increased fitness.
+Between Gen 56 and Gen 429, there are increases in fitness, but they are neuron changes, which did not change physical appearance.
+In other words, once it got to generation 56, which was the last severe mutation, the changes that improved fitness were neuron weight changes.
+This is interesting, yet not surprising.
+It seems that the physical characteristics of generation 56, ID 567, had the key to moving as far as possible, but depended on changes to the neuron weights to do so.

+I did, however, notice that the changes that eventually enables great improvements in fitness tended to be the severe mutation, where multiple links were removed and replaced with a possiblity of being placed elsewhere on the creature.This is not surprising, as perhaps one phenotype was doomed to begin with.
+However, while severe mutations are possible in nature (which was my intention: to mimic nature as much as possible), they do occur with much lower probability.
+If this experiment were performed again, I would decrease the probability of the severe mutation, and also give the other mutations different probabilities to occur.
+This would be a more realistic simulation of evolution and natural selection.
+Nonetheless, this experiment proved to be a success, as it was able to evolve a random robot into a creature that is able to run in a certain direction.

+# Video explanation

 For a video explanation, see this 2-minute summary video: <insert final video>

+The first half is catered for middle schoolers.

 # Running the Program